humanitycodes/www/coursework/lessons/slides/js-eslint.md

 But before we can use it, we have to install it.
 Note that these steps only have to be done _once_ per computer.

 ### 1. Install the ESLint packages we need

+Run this in the terminal (note that it may take a few minutes):

 ``` sh
 npm install --global eslint eslint-config-standard eslint-plugin-standard eslint-plugin-promise eslint-plugin-html